My Email Marketing Services Series continues with a comparison between two veterans: AWeber (founded 1998) and GetResponse (founded 1999).

 It’s easy to make a choice.
 The comparison tells it as it is …

 If you’re not a veteran AWeber user who pays a fixed price no matter the size of your list, then you have absolutely no significant reason to prefer AWeber.

-GetResponse in one single sentence: way much better autoresponders, cheaper prices.
+GetResponse in one single sentence: better autoresponders, cheaper prices.
 Ditto!